๐Ÿ“‘ Table of contents

 Good font size, correct line spacing.

-Slight lack of contrast on light gray text (#999) on white background.
+Slight lack of contrast on the light gray text (#999) on a white background.

 ...